-I fluctuation in a speech pattern time axis.
+T is well known that speaking rate variation causes nonlinear fluctuation in a speech pattern time axis.
 Elimination of this fluctuation, or time-normalization, has been one of the central problems in spoken word recognition research.
-At an The optimized algorithm superiority it as a statististed, indicating early stage, some linear normalization techniques were exam- the validity of this investigation. ined, in which timing differences between speech patterns were eliminated by linear transformation of the time axis.
-Reports on these efforts indicated that any linear transforms.
-A. General Time-Normalized Distance Definition tion is inherently insufficient for dealing with highly complicated fluctuation nonlinearity as well as that time-normalization significantly improves recognition accuracy.
+At an The optimized algorithm superiority is executished, indicating early stage, some linear normalization techniques were examined, in which timing differences between speech patterns were eliminated by linear transformation of the time axis.
+Reports on these efforts indicated that any linear transforma- A. General Time-Normalized Distance Definition tion is inherently insufficient for dealing with highly complicated fluctuation nonlinearity as well as that time normalization significantly improves recognition accuracy.